Azure SQL Database documentation

-PaaS database that is always running on the latest stable version of SQL Server Database Engine and patched OS with 99.99% availability.
+PaaS database that's always running on the latest stable version of SQL Server Database Engine and patched OS with 99.99% availability.

 Tailor price/performance ratio to your needs with flexible service tiers that span from affordable $5/month to powerful 80-core databases.

-Easily scale up, scale out, or shard your databases depending on your needs to improve performance of your application.
+Easily scale up, scale out, or shard your databases depending on your needs to improve your application performance.

-Use the Single database hosted in logical servers for your SaaS aplications and microservices that need a single database with the predictable performances.
+Use a single database managed by a SQL Database server for your SaaS applications and microservices that need a single database with predictable performances.

 SQL Database elastic pools are a simple, cost-effective solution for managing and scaling multiple databases that have varying and unpredictable usage demands.

-Learn how to create, manage, and migrate databases using SQL DB
+Learn how to create, manage, and migrate databases using SQL Database

-- Create and design the schema for a new SQL Database using SSMS or .NET
+- Create and design the schema for a new single database using SSMS or .NET

-- Migrate an existing database to Azure using Database RESTORE, Database Migration Assistant, or BACPAC Import
+- Migrate an existing database to Azure using a native SQL Server backup file, the Database Migration Assistant, or by importing a BACPAC file.

 - Secure your SQL Database

-- Distribute your data globally using Geo-distributed database
+- Distribute your data globally using a geo-distributed database.

 Free Pluralsight Video Training